MMesch/labextension_tutorial/README.md

         this._session.initialize();
 ```

-well, that's short, isn't it?
+Well, that's short, isn't it?
 We have already seen the `manager` class that is
-provided directly by the main jupyterlab application. `path` is a link to the
+provided directly by the main Jupyterlab application. `path` is a link to the
 path under which the console is opened (?).

 With these lines, we can extend the panel widget from extension5 to intialize a